2/10/2023 - economy-and-finance

 rodrigo coronel

-With a career spanning over 21 years, I have assumed diverse roles as finance executive, sales manager, Product Owner, Scrum Master and PM, specializing in IT/Business transformation.
-I have led teams locally and globally, incorporating methodologies such as Lean, Design Thinking, Agile, waterfall, and exploring emerging technologies in Machine Learning, Artificial Intelligence, LLM, web3 and the metaverse.
+With a career spanning over 21 years, I have taken on various leadership roles in finance, technology, sales, operations, and delivery, specializing in IT/Business transformation.
+I have led multi-country and interdisciplinary teams incorporating innovation strategies and methodologies such as Lean, Design Thinking, agile, 6Sigma, and exploring emerging technologies in Machine Learning, Artificial Intelligence, LLM, web3, and AR/VR/MR.

 TwitterLinkedin